Wang Yang (politician): Political positions and public image

-Wang is often seen as a leading liberal and reformist in China's ruling elite, representing a school of thought that advocates for a greater role of the free market, gradual political liberalization, and a government that is more in touch with the needs of ordinary people.
+Wang is often seen as a leading liberal and reformist in China's ruling elite, representing a school of thought that advocates for a greater role of the market, gradual political liberalization, and a government that is more in touch with the needs of ordinary people.
 Although he has been generally more daring in challenging party orthodoxy compared to his peers, analysts suggest that he is unlikely to directly challenge the party line.
+Under the leadership of Xi Jinping, Wang has been seen as moving closer to party orthodoxy, expressing support for Xi as well as tough stances on Taiwan, Xinjiang and Tibet.

 Wang is also seen as an advocate for market-based solutions to economic development.
 If economic growth were analogous to baking a cake, Wang said that the priority should be to "bake a cake" rather than to divide it, i.e., economic growth takes precedence over wealth re-distribution.
 This was in stark contrast to the "Chongqing model" advanced by Bo Xilai, which suggests that wealth should be re-distributed fairly first, or that wealth redistribution and economic growth can take place simultaneously.
 Wang and Bo's opposing views on what was dubbed the "Cake Theory" have been characterized as an increasingly apparent "left-right" ideological divide within China's ruling elite.

 Wang is often seen smiling in public and has been known to shun hair dye, unlike most of his colleagues.
 Wang is also known to make offhand and often humorous remarks in public.
 As the top economic official representing China at the 2013 U.S.–China Strategic and Economic Dialogue, Wang compared the relationship between China and the United States as that of a married couple.
 In a session with U.S. Treasury Secretary Jack Lew, Wang remarked "I am aware that the US allows gay marriage, but I don't think Jacob and I have such intentions."
 He later added that China and the United States should not "choose the path of a divorce", stating, "like that of Wendy Deng and Rupert Murdoch, it is just too expensive".